marzooqy/anycrc/README.md

 `python -m anycrc models`

 The maximum possible CRC width is 128 bits.
+CRCs with a width larger than 64 bits use the slower byte-by-byte algorithm.

 ## Benchmarks